Ryan Adams: Wednesdays, Big Colors, Chris, and further albums (2019–present)

+On January 1, 2024, Adams surprise-released four more studio albums: Sword & Stone, Star Sign, Heatwave and 1985, as well as a live version of Prisoner.

 Personal life

 Relationships and health

 Adams was engaged to singer-songwriter Leona Naess, but the engagement ended in 2003.
+From 2003 to 2005 Adams dated actress Parker Posey.
 In 2008, Adams began dating singer-songwriter and actress Mandy Moore.
 They became engaged in February 2009 and they were married on March 10, 2009, in Savannah, Georgia.
 On January 23, 2015, Adams and Moore announced in a joint statement that they were separating.
 The divorce was finalized in June 2016.

-In 2007, Adams revealed that he had endured "an extended period of substance abuse" that ended in 2006.
+In 2007, Adams stated that he does not drink or take drugs.
+He revealed that he had endured "an extended period of substance abuse" that ended in 2006.
 He indicated that he routinely snorted heroin mixed with cocaine, and abused alcohol and pills.
-He beat his addiction with the assistance of his girlfriend at the time, Jessica Joffe, using Valium therapy and occasionally attending 12-step meetings.
+He beat his addiction with the assistance of his girlfriend at the time, Jessica Joffe, using Valium therapy and occasionally attending twelve-step meetings.
 In the following years, he made several statements indicating he was "newly sober" and he told TMZ in June 2022 that he had reached nine months of sobriety.
 He celebrated one year of sobriety with the free release of his album Devolver on September 23, 2022.

 Adams has Ménière's disease and tinnitus.
-A flyer advising of Adams' condition is affixed to the first several rows of seats at his concerts, with the admonition for audience members to refrain from taking flash photos or using auto focus assist beams when photographing at his shows.
+A flyer advising of Adams' condition is affixed to the first several rows of seats at his concerts, with the admonition for audience members to refrain from taking flash photos or using autofocus assist beams when photographing at his shows.
 Adams has also openly spoken about experiencing depression and anxiety.